maisiesadler/api-generation/docs/blog.md

 Need to decide if it's worth investing more time into this project or a similar new project based on this idea.

-How can we make this actually useful, and easier to use than making the change yourself?
+How can we make this useful, and easier to use than making the change yourself?
 Where would it run?
 Could it be enforced somehow?
 Using CI, could we get it to work before CI?